Daniel9292/0-Portfolio/README.md

 # Portfolio

 ## About me
-Certified Software Tester with 4 years of commercial experience, mainly in banking industry software testing, both frontend and backend.
+Certified Software Tester with over 4 years of commercial experience, mainly in banking industry software testing, both frontend and backend.
 Working in Scrum team and following Agile rules.
 I'm oriented for further development as Test Automation Engineer / QA Engineer.
 By learning and gathering knowledge from many IT areas, I would like to become a cross-functional IT Specialist.

 ## Tech skills
 * Software testing